Usage

 Species given in targets, retained-species, or fuel/oxidizer/reactants must be present in the model specified in model, spelling must match exactly (including case).

-Autoignition parameters: pyMARS currently uses autoignition simulations to sample thermochemical data for the reduction and to calculate ignition delays for measuring error of candidate reduced models.
-Initial conditions need to be provided for performing these simulations, in the autoignition-conditions field of the input file.
+Autoignition parameters: pyMARS can use autoignition simulations to sample thermochemical data for the reduction and to calculate ignition delays for measuring error of candidate reduced models.
+Initial conditions are provided for performing these simulations in the autoignition-conditions field of the input file.

 These initial conditions are given as a list, with these required keys: